Introverted or Shy? Challenge in Business & Job Search

 I was fine if I was helping.

-On social media, I’m out there, not totally bold but I interact.
+On social media, I’m out there, not bold but I interact.

-Not quite the way my friend, Dawn Bugni, interacts on Twitter.
-She definitely doesn’t have any shyness.
-She’s tweeting genuine concern to people about topics such as pets or job search or even new stoves.
+Not the way my friend, Dawn Bugni, interacts on Twitter.
+She doesn’t have any shyness.
+She’s tweeting genuine concern to people about topics such as pets or job searches or even new stoves.

 I think that what @CincyRecruiter said is true though.
 CincyRecruiter: @Animal Agree Introvert doesn’t necessarily = shy but 4 me personally – not my natural tendency.
 I had to learn how to do it & push myself.